hasonfilip/botc-tool/README.md

 ## Features

-- **Player table** — seat, name, pronouns, role, and status tags
-- **Notes grid** — per-player per-phase cells with token chips: custom notes, predefined tags, and claimed roles, each with an importance level
+- **Notes grid** — per-player per-phase cells with role chips: ability inputs, predefined tags, and claimed roles, each with an importance level; supports a player timeline drawer (click a player to see their full game history)
+- **Player table** — seat, name, pronouns, role, and status tags; highlight toggle per player or all at once
-- **Timeline** — phase blocks (Night/Day) with deaths, exiles, ghost votes, and game result (spoiler-hidden)
+- **Timeline** — phase blocks (Night/Day) with deaths, exiles, ghost votes, and (spoiler-hidden) game result
-- **Nominations log** — who nominated who, vote count, and individual voters
+- **Nominations log** — who nominated who, vote count, and individual voters; tracks hands raised in real time
 - **Conversation log** — private, public, and night channel visits with duration and participants
+- **Text messages** — captured direct messages
 - **Connection indicator** — seconds since last signal, with a warning and reload prompt if the connection goes stale
 - **Live WS events** — raw WebSocket stream for debugging